roboguy13/pldi-se/some-question-ideas.md

 - Let's say I have a PL with multiple stages, maybe macro expansion and runtime.
 How do I ensure at compile-time that programs are "well-staged?" (*A specific instance of "What are modal types?"*)
 - What is "type soundness?"
 How do I know if my type system is sound? (*focus on syntactic type soundness, briefly describe semantic type soundness at the end*)
 - What are intersection types?
-- How can intersection types solve the full abstraction problem for lambda calculus?
+- How can intersection types be used to give a *semantics* for *untyped* lambda calculus?

 The linear types, session types and game semantics questions might all relate to each other.